 • The Engaged Scholarship Consortium is an annual meeting of engaged scholars and practitioners that provides institutions of higher learning with an opportunity to work together to enhance university-community partnerships rooted in scholarship and academic life.

 • Each year North Carolina Campus Engagement hosts the Pathways to Achieving Civic Engagement Conference(PACE), which provides faculty, staff, administrators and community stakeholders with valuable information and skills they can utilize in their civic engagement work.
 Workshops provide research, resources and best practice models for every aspect of civic engagement work.
-NCCC also hosts the Civic Engagement Institute, which is designed to thoroughly explore one civic engagement topic during a day-long gathering.
+NCCE also hosts the Civic Engagement Institute, which is designed to thoroughly explore one civic engagement topic during a day-long gathering.

 • Campus Compact (national) advances the public purposes of colleges and universities by deepening their ability to improve community life and to educate students for civic and social responsibility.
 Campus Compact envisions colleges and universities as vital agents and architects of a diverse democracy, committed to educating students for responsible citizenship in ways that both deepen their education and improve the quality of community life.
 We challenge all of higher education to make civic and community engagement an institutional priority.